On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

 \begin{thm}[Vinberg~\cite{Vi71,Vi93}] Discrete reflection groups on $\mathbb H^n$ are Coxeter groups that are associated to based root systems in Lorentzian spaces. \end{thm}

-This result due to Vinberg completes for spaces of constant curvature the classical result of Coxeter~\cite{Co34} that shows that: (1) discrete reflection groups on the sphere (i.e. Euclidean vector space) are finite and are Coxeter groups; (2) discrete reflection groups on affine Euclidean space are Coxeter groups.
+This result due to Vinberg completes for spaces of constant curvature the classical result of Coxeter~\cite{Co34} that shows that: (1) discrete reflection groups on the sphere (equivalently on the Euclidean vector space) are finite and are Coxeter groups; (2) discrete reflection groups on affine Euclidean space are Coxeter groups.
 Moreover, Coxeter classified those groups in the case of the sphere and of the affine Euclidean space, see \cite{Hu90}.
-Such a classification is still unknown for Coxeter groups that arise as discrete reflection groups on $\H^n$.
+Such a classification is still incomplete for Coxeter groups that arise as discrete reflection groups on $\mathbb{H}^n$.
 Only the subclass of {\em hyperbolic reflection groups} is classified, see below for more details.

-\begin{remark}[Remark on the proof] To show that a discrete reflection group~$\Gamma$ on~$\H^n$ is a Coxeter group is a bit more complicated than in the case of the sphere and of the affine Euclidean space, but the main steps are the same.
+\begin{remark}[Remark on the proof of Theorem \ref{thmVinberg}] To show that a discrete reflection group~$\Gamma$ on~$\mathbb{H}^n$ is a Coxeter group is a bit more complicated than in the case of the sphere and of the affine Euclidean space, but the main steps are the same.
 To our knowledge, the theorem above is never stated precisely in these terms, but is clearly apparent in \cite[Chapter 5, \S1.1 and \S1.2]{Vi93}.